Seneca-BSA/bsa/docs/sea700/lab3.md

     - That `package.xml` file provides meta information about the package.
 - The package must contain a `CMakeLists.txt` which uses catkin.
     - If it is a catkin metapackage it must have the relevant boilerplate `CMakeLists.txt` file.
-- Each package must have its own folder
+- Each package must have its own directory
     - This means no nested packages nor multiple packages sharing the same directory.

 The simplest possible package may have a file structure that looks like: